teckel12/LuaTelemetry/README.md

 * Optional (but highly suggested) current sensor needed for fuel and current displays
 * Uses transmitter settings for RSSI warning/critical levels for bar gauge range and audio/haptic warnings
 * Uses transmitter settings for transmitter voltage min/max for battery bar gauge in screen title
-* If you're not getting model distance data, change your telemetry distance sensor name from `0420` to `Dist`
 * If you change a telemetry sensor's unit (for example m to ft), power cycle the transmitter to see changes
 * If getting a script panic not enough memory error, be sure you're following the [INAV Lua Telemetry Screen Setup](#inav-lua-telemetry-screen-setup) instructions